Skip to content

 Government grants that can cut heat pump upfront cost by 3,000-7,500.
 Required insulation upgrades — many retrofits need these to run heat pumps efficiently.
 Hot water cylinder installation if replacing a combi.
 Electricity rate changes versus gas rate changes over 20 years.
 Carbon levy or fuel tax changes making gas progressively more expensive.
 Maintenance cost differences.
 The calculator shows clean running-cost math; real retrofit decisions involve many additional factors.

-Common Heat Pump Decision Mistakes
+Patterns Commonly Observed in Heat Pump Decision

 Comparing new heat pump cost against existing working boiler running cost — if the boiler is failing, the real comparison is new heat pump versus new boiler.
 Ignoring insulation requirements — a heat pump in a drafty house runs expensively and may not provide adequate warmth.
 Expecting gas-boiler-equivalent instant heat when heat pumps work best with continuous low-temperature operation.
 Dismissing grants that dramatically change the math in some jurisdictions.